 Joanna: I didn’t look for a mentor by myself.
 I got a match from the mentoring programme.

-How are you going to share your expertise through mentoring processes?
+How are you going to share your expertise throughout mentoring processes?

 Anni: My first mentee experiences were great.
-I was usually super exhausted when meeting my mentors after a long day at the university.
-Always after meetings my head burst ideas and I felt very inspired and grateful that I went for the meeting.
-The one feedback from my another mentor “it was refreshing to hear how different people think about different things” was very meaningful for me.
-Our conversation didn’t only made me think in a new way but also challenged my mentor to critically view her own thinking.
+I was usually super exhausted when heading to the meetings with my mentors after spending a long day at the university campus.
+However, after the meetings my head bursted with ideas and I felt very inspired and grateful that I went to the meeting.
+The feedback from my another mentor “it was refreshing to hear and learn how different people think about different things” was very meaningful for me.
+Seems that our conversations didn’t only made me think in a new way but also challenged my mentors to critically view their thinking.

 It would be optimal to start to do mentoring myself after pursuing a career for few years after the university.
 I think there is not right or wrong time to start mentoring relationships, but there are opportunities that life brings in front of us.
 The only thing is that are we able to see these opportunities and be open for new processes in your lives.

 Vivita: I think it is an awesome opportunity to have a person to talk to and share your expertise with.
 Being on both sides – as a mentor or a mentee – can be beneficial.
 When we actively listen others, we will learn from them as well!

 Joanna: I haven’t had the chance to share my expertise through mentoring yet, unfortunately.
 I was supposed to start meeting regularly with my mentor in March but it postponed because of outbreak of Coronavirus.
 However, my mentor tried her best to share her expertise with me by inviting me to her workplace to meet with her colleagues, to see the exhibition and watch the performance organized in her workplace.
 She also hosted the excursion for NoVA course 2018-2020.